dwave-examples/clustering/README.rst

-For example, when dealing with housing data---namely, square footage and price--- we can identify clusters in that data which may be indicative of different neighbourhoods.
+For example, when dealing with housing data---namely, square footage and price--- we can identify clusters in that data which may be indicative of different neighborhoods.
 Another example could be having a boolean vector of TV shows that consumers watch; clusters in this data could help identify a particular consumer demographic.